ImagineSocialGit/engage-core/docs/module-boundaries.md

 ## Scheduling Module

-Scheduling is a planned universal module.
+Scheduling is a current universal module.

 Scheduling should own simple, intuitive appointment and booking behavior that can be reused by multiple verticals.